 The By-Laws of the Company include advance notice provisions, whereby Shareholders may nominate a candidate for election as a director of the Company.
-Such notice must be delivered prior to the Meeting and in accordance with the timelines and other requirements set forth in the By-Laws of the Company and in writing and proper form to the Company at Suite 1830 - 1030 West Georgia Street, Vancouver, British Columbia, V6E 2Y3, Attention: Chief Executive Officer.
-Pursuant to the By-Laws, notice of a director nomination must be made, in the case of an annual meeting (including an annual and special meeting) of shareholders, not less than thirty (30) days before the date of the annual meeting of shareholders, provided, however, if the first public announcement of the date of the annual meeting is made less than fifty (50) days prior to the meeting date, a director nomination must be made not less than ten (10) days following the day on which the first public announcement of the date of such annual meeting is to be made.
-In the case of a special meeting (which is not also an annual meeting) called for any purpose, including the election of directors to the Board, notice of director nominations must be made not less than fifteen (15) days following the day on which the first public announcement of the date of the special meeting of shareholders was made.
+Such notice must be delivered prior to the Meeting and in accordance with the timelines and other requirements set forth in the By-Laws of the Company and in writing and proper form to the Company at Suite 1830 - 1188 West Georgia Street, Vancouver, British Columbia, V6E 4A2, Attention: Chief Executive Officer.
+Pursuant to the By-Laws, notice of a director nomination must be made, in the case of an annual meeting (including an annual and special meeting) of shareholders, not less than thirty (30) days before the date of the annual meeting of shareholders, provided, however, if the first public announcement of the date of the annual meeting is made less than fifty (50) days prior to the meeting date, a director nomination must be made.
+In the case of a special meeting (which is not also an annual meeting) called for any purpose, including the election of directors to the Board, notice of director nominations must be made not less than fifteen (15) days following the date of the special meeting of shareholders was made.
 The By-Laws of the Company also sets forth the information that a shareholder must include in its notice to the Company.
-A copy of the By-Laws of the Company is available under the Company's profile on www.sedar.com.
+A copy of the By-Laws of the Company is available under the Company's profile on SEDAR+ at www.sedarplus.ca.
 No nominations were received from the Shareholders for consideration at the Meeting.